Ketanop321/Restaurant-booking/frontend/README.md

- This is simple react project
+ This is simple mern project